Rodney Howard-Browne

-Rodney Morgan Howard-Browne (born June 12, 1961) is a South African-born American evangelist and conspiracy theorist.
-He has resided in Tampa, Florida, since the mid-1990s and is pastor of The River Church in Tampa Bay.
-The River is considered both Pentecostal and Charismatic with revival meetings, led by Howard-Browne, known for those in the audience breaking into "holy laughter" and experiencing other phenomena similar to the Great Awakenings and Azusa Street Revival.
+Rodney Morgan Howard-Browne (born June 12, 1961) is a South African-born American evangelist and a conspiracy theorist.
+He has resided in Tampa, Florida since the mid-1990s and is pastor of The River Church in Tampa Bay.
+The River is a Pentecostal church with revival meetings, led by Howard-Browne, known for those in the audience breaking into "holy laughter" and experiencing other pentecostal and charismatic phenomena.
 Howard-Browne is the head of Revival Ministries International, a ministry he and his wife founded in 1997.

 Biography

 Howard-Browne and his three brothers (Mervyn, Bazil, and Gil) were raised in a Pentecostal family in the cities of Port Elizabeth and East London, South Africa.
 His father, Frank Mervyn Derric Howard-Browne (1924–2005), was a cleric.
 Howard-Browne became a Christian at age five.
 In 1981, he met and married his wife Adonica (née Weyers).
 In the 1980s, he volunteered to work for Youth for Christ before doing a teaching stint with Rhema Bible School in Johannesburg.